Tink-Bell/StenoBee/README.md

 >
 1) Captioning, and court reporting work, since the orderless non phonetic nature of it actively makes transcription related work harder.
 >
-2) Small words are often made longer with suffixes if they are less common, as they are more likely to need disambiguation.
+2) Small words are often made longer with suffixes if they are less common(see example image above)
 >

 >